pbaljet/CPSC-4970/docs/modules/m2/assign-2b-java-security.md

-# Assignment 2b - Manual Code Reviews and Resolving Vulnerability
+# M2 Assignment B - Manual Code Reviews and Resolving Vulnerability

 In this assignment you will analyzing a java code base that provides login authentication for a username and password.
 Use several vulnerability areas to resolve the following types of vulnerabilities: